Analysis of high-dimensional Continuous Time Markov Chains using the Local Bouncy Particle Sampler: Experiments

 \section{Experiments}

 All numerical experiments are run on Compute Canada resources ``cedar" with Intel ``Broadwell" CPUs at 2.1Ghz and an E5-2683 v4 model.
 A detailed description of ``cedar" can be found at \url{https://docs.computecanada.ca/wiki/Cedar}.
-The algorithm is implemented in Python 3.6.4.
-The implementation of the code can be found at \url{https://github.com/zhaottcrystal/rejfreePy_main}.
+The algorithm is implemented in Python 3.6.4 and available at \url{https://github.com/zhaottcrystal/rejfreePy_main}.
 Across all experiments, the \ESS\ is evaluated via the R package \emph{mcmcse}~\citep{flegal2012mcmcse}.
 We set the first 30\% of the posterior samples as the burnin period to be discarded.

-All our synthetic datasets are simulated under a Bayesian \GLM\ chain \GTR\ rate matrix parameterization.
-We assign a standard Normal distribution as the prior over both the univariate weights and the bivariate weights, which are both generated from $\mathcal{U}(0, 1)$ across all simulation studies.
+All the synthetic datasets are simulated under a Bayesian \GLM\ chain \GTR\ rate matrix parameterization.
+We assign a standard Gaussian distribution as the prior over both the univariate and bivariate weights, which are both generated from $\mathcal{U}(0, 1)$ across all simulation studies.
 The refreshment rate of \LBPS\ is set to one and the number of leapfrog jumps and the stepsize of each jump are set as $L=40$ and $\epsilon=0.001$ in \HMC.
 The combination of the two tuning parameters are simply chosen among the ones with the best computational efficiency given multiple combination of the parameter values.